-All films are available to watch via your browser and your TV (if equipped with and HDMI port), and some may also be available on apps for streaming devices.
+All films are available to watch via your browser and your TV (if equipped with an HDMI port), and some may also be available on apps for streaming devices.
 Once you’ve completed the purchase, your web browser order page, or delivery page, should display instructions on how to watch the film, including links to information on any apps available for streaming devices.
 Additionally, you should receive an email receipt that also contains viewing instructions.
 The type and location of this information depends on the distributor and platform.

 BEFORE you purchase a film, identify streaming methods and devices on the distributor webpage